solana-labs/solana/book/src/offline-signing/durable-nonce.md

 The durable transaction nonce feature uses an account to store the next nonce value.
-Durable nonce accounts must be [rent-exempt](../implemented-proposals/rent.md#two-tiered-rent-regime), so need to carry the minimum balance to acheive this.
+Durable nonce accounts must be [rent-exempt](../implemented-proposals/rent.md#two-tiered-rent-regime), so need to carry the minimum balance to achieve this.

 A nonce account is created by first generating a new keypair, then create the account on chain